 Chapter 7 Kinship, Community and Climate Change ~

 Marie Clements’ Burning Vision and Chantal Bilodeau’s Sila

 Epilogue Theater as a Site of Civic Generosity

-Theresa J. May is author of Salmon Is Everything: Community-based Theatre in the Klamath Watershed; co-editor of Readings in Performance and Ecology; co-author of Greening Up Our Houses, and artistic director/co-founder of the EMOS Ecodrama Playwrights Festival.
-She is associate professor of Theatre at the University of Oregon.
+Theresa J. May is the author of Salmon Is Everything: Community-based Theatre in the Klamath Watershed , the co-editor of Readings in Performance and Ecology , the co-author of Greening Up Our Houses , and the co-founder and artistic director of the EMOS Ecodrama Playwrights Festival.
+She is an associate professor of theater at the University of Oregon.